 - Inheritance Tax (IHT)

 A tax charged on the Estate of someone who has died.
 40% of everything you own above your threshold could be charged as Inheritance Tax when you die.
 The Inheritance Tax thresholds stand at £325,000 if you’re single or divorced, and £650,000 if you’re married or in a civil partnership (if you’re widowed, it is up to £650,000 depending on how much allowance was used when your partner passed away).

 This is the law that applies when a person is said to have died intestate, which means they have died without leaving a Will.

 - Last Will and Testament (Will)

-The document written prior to death and signed in the presence of two witnesses, which names the executor and beneficiaries.
+The document written prior to death and signed in the presence of two witnesses, which names the executor, beneficiaries and any bequests or other instructions.

-The person either a named executor (if there is a Will) or the person who in the absence of a Will is entitled to apply to deal with the estate, prepares an Inheritance Tax Return, takes control of the deceased's assets and divides them up among their Beneficiaries.
+- Either a named executor (if there is a Will) or the person who in the absence of a Will is entitled to apply to deal with the estate, prepares an Inheritance Tax Return, takes control of the deceased's assets and divides them up among their Beneficiaries.

 - Powers of Attorney